 Separate property is property owned before the marriage, property acquired during the marriage by gift or inheritance, and any personal injury awards that are not for lost wages.
 Gifts can include gifts between spouses, such as jewelry or a car.

-Can I get alimony?
+Can I Get Alimony?

 Alimony under the Texas Family Code is called spousal maintenance.
 To be eligible for spousal maintenance, you must have been married for at least 10 years (unless you are disabled or in a domestic violence situation), and either be unable to earn a sufficient income to support yourself or be the custodian of a child who requires substantial care due to a disability that prevents you from working.

 However, spousal maintenance is not guaranteed.
-You must also prove to the court that there is a need for the spousal maintenance and that there are sufficient resources to pay for it, along with a variety of other factors.
+You must also prove to the court that there is a need for spousal maintenance and that there are sufficient resources to pay for it, along with a variety of other factors.
 Also, if you are awarded spousal maintenance, then it is capped in a variety of ways:

-Responsiveness: It is our goal to return calls and emails promptly, either by an attorney or a staff member.
+- Responsiveness: It is our goal to return calls and emails promptly, either by an attorney or a staff member.

-Communication: We meet with clients throughout the process, and we provide regular updates to clients with active cases via email or phone.
+- Communication: We meet with clients throughout the process, and we provide regular updates to clients with active cases via email or phone.

-Team: Family law is more than just divorce, and other legal matters often go hand-in-hand.
+- Teamwork: Family law is more than just divorce, and other legal matters often go hand-in-hand.
 We work with a team of professionals to address the needs of your case, including financial planners, counselors, business valuation experts, estate planning attorneys, career coaches, and others.

-Caseload: Unlike high volume law firms, we maintain a caseload that enables us to take a personal interest in each client’s case.
+- Caseload: Unlike high volume law firms, we maintain a caseload that enables us to take a personal interest in each client’s case.
 Our clients are more than just a file to us.